 On that note, it’s easy to think of good actions and bad actions as deposits and withdrawals in a spiritual bank account—every good action increases our balance, while every bad action reduces it.
 But that’s not the way it works.
 Sin doesn’t simply “take away” from our bank account—it completely eliminates it.

-Paul explained that “the wages of sin is death” (Romans 6:23).
+Paul explained that “the wages of sin is death” (The Last Enemy: What Really Happens After Death?)).
 No amount of righteousness can undo or balance out a sin, and a single sin can earn us an eternal death penalty that can only be paid for with the sacrifice of Jesus Christ.
-(For more on this subject, be sure to read our free booklet The Last Enemy: What Really Happens After Death?)
+(For more on this subject, be sure to read our free booklet

 Mostly good isn’t enough—with God’s help, we must strive to be all good, all the time.